 The Buddhist belief in karma and reincarnation makes Thai society more tolerant of differences and, as a result, the country is very gay-friendly.
-Sadly though the key phrase is “tolerance“ not “acceptance“.
-There remain many social taboos against homosexuality, especially in areas outside the major urban centers.
+Sadly, there remains a few social taboos against homosexuality, especially in areas outside the major urban centers.

 The so-called "ladyboys" or Sao Pra-phed Song (transwoman) have often left behind their families in rural areas from a young age and moved to the cities where there is greater tolerance and acceptance.
 Despite their high profile in the entertainment industry, they are generally among the lowest paid workers.
 Many ladyboys, particularly those of a young age are forced to work in poor conditions including the sex industry.